How to Make Christmas Tree Cookies

 As mentioned above, these Christmas tree cookies can easily be made as "females" as well.
 It's crazy how just changing the color scheme and adding a few eyelashes can transform a character.

 Well I think this might be my last Christmas themed design for the year.
 There's a chance I might release a general, winter-themed design at the end of December.
 However, I can't be sure I'll find the time between all the holiday festivities.
+If you want another Christmas-themed cookie design, you can check out this cookie cutter set.

 I hope everyone has a wonderful Thanksgiving break and a joyful holiday season ahead!